IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 - `object_lock` - (Optional, Bool) Enables objectlock feature on a COS bucket.

     **Note:**
-     - To enable objectlock on a bucket , object_versioning should be enabled as well.
+     - To enable objectlock on a bucket , object_versioning should be enabled.

 ## Attribute reference